Wolf Creek (TV series)

 Wolf Creek is an Australian horror television series that aired on Stan.
 The show is a spin-off continuation of the continuity established in the movies, and is the third installment in the Wolf Creek franchise.
 John Jarratt, who portrayed Mick Taylor in the films, reprises his role for the show.

 The first season of Wolf Creek consisted of six episodes and was released on 12 May 2016.
-It follows Eve, a 19-year-old American tourist, who is targeted by the crazed serial killer Mick Taylor, but survives his attack and embarks on a mission of revenge.
 The show was renewed for a second season of six episodes in February 2017, which was released on 15 December 2017.

-The story centres around Taylor meeting a coach full of international tourists.
+Plot overview

+Season 1

+The Thorogood family, who is vacationing in Australia, is attacked and annihilated by Mick Taylor, save only Eve, their 19-year-old daughter.
+Eve thus embarks on a mission of revenge through The Australian outback to find and kill Taylor, helped by Det.
+Sullivan Hill.

+Season 2

+An outback safari bus, bringing a group of international tourists, is abducted by Mick Taylor who drugs the group and leaves them in the middle of the Southern outback desert, disabling (and later blowing up) the bus.
+The survivors go on a desperate journey through the outback, fighting for their lives as Taylor hunts them down.